GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/bigquery.md

-By default, the `BigQueryFileMessageHandler` is run in asynchronous mode, with `setSync(false)`, and it will reply with a `ListenableFuture<Job>` on the reply channel.
+By default, the `BigQueryFileMessageHandler` is run in asynchronous mode, with `setSync(false)`, and it will reply with a `CompletableFuture<Job>` on the reply channel.
 The future is tied to the status of the data loading job and will complete when the job completes.

 If the handler is run in synchronous mode with `setSync(true)`, then the